ONLINE COLLEGE PROJECT OVERVIEW

-The Online College Course Development Project provides incentives to encourage both full-time and part-time faculty to develop new online courses.
+The Online College Project provides incentives to encourage both full-time and part-time faculty to develop new online courses, not previously taught online.
 Courses can be based on new or existing curriculum.
-In order to best serve the needs of students, priority consideration for the Online College project is given to:
+In order to best serve the needs of students, priority consideration is given to:

 - Courses with high enrollment demand

 - Courses that are part of an existing or proposed online major or certificate (these are programs that have 50% or more of their courses online)